 Plus, although the lemon nutrition profile is pretty impressive, it is definitely possible to overdo it.
 Because of the citric acid found in lemons, eating too many can cause the enamel on your teeth to erode, resulting in increased sensitivity.

 Finally, applying lemon directly to your skin can increase sensitivity to UV rays, so be sure to wear sunscreen or keep sun exposure in moderation to avoid a sunburn.

-- These citrus fruits can be used in a variety of recipes and have many household uses as well.
+- These sweet citrus fruits can be used in a variety of recipes and have many household uses as well.

 - Enjoy lemons in moderation as part of a healthy diet to take advantage of the unique lemon nutrition benefits.

 Get FREE Access!